What is Cellulite?

 But what’s actually going on beneath the skin to give it that dimply, puckered appearance?

-When you’re young, that connective tissue, made up largely of a protein called collagen, holds the fat in, but as you age, the fat begins to stick out through the tissue, Green told Live Science.
-That causes a dimpled, lumpy appearance on the skin, she said.
+When you’re young, that connective tissue, made up largely of a protein called collagen, holds the fat in, but as you age, the fat begins to stick out through the tissue.
+That causes a dimpled, lumpy appearance on the skin.

 One way to picture what’s going on is to think of a net that’s holding your fat.
 If the fibers of the net are too loose or too tight, the fat can poke out through the holes.